 1. There are Secret Expectations

 You could read every “how-to” bridesmaid manual in the world and you still might miss a few of the expectations that a bride might have for you as her bridesmaid.
 She might provide you with a spreadsheet or email chain that has a to-do list of tasks she’d like you to take on (like buying the dress, planning the bachelorette party, or even helping her make DIY centerpieces for the wedding day).
-Then there are the things she might need that she directly ask for, but will be upset when you don’t do them.
+Then, there are the things she might need that she directly asks for, but will be upset when you don’t do them.

 Oftentimes being a bridesmaid can feel like a mix of being the on-call therapist and personal assistant for the bride.
 Fights between the bride and her bridesmaids can break out if she feels like a bridesmaid isn’t there for her or checking in regularly, suggesting solutions to wedding problems, or having too many conflicts that fall on pre-wedding events.

 When you select your bridesmaids, we recommend sitting down with each of them to explain your vision and expectations for planning your wedding.
 Make sure each bridesmaid understands the time commitments and planning that will be needed.
 Vice versa, if you're a bridesmaid, be sure to communicate any questions and concerns before officially stepping into the role.